 The buyer is a home goods store based in Miami, FL, purchasing $8000 in ceramic dinnerware from a manufacturer in Portugal.
 If the goods are shipped CFR Miami, the seller must arrange loading of the goods onto the vessel, and carriage to the Port of Miami (as determined by the buyer).
 If damage or loss occurs after the goods are loaded, during the voyage, this risk falls on the buyer.
 If the buyer wants the seller to purchase insurance coverage for the goods until they arrive safely at the Port of Miami, they should ship the goods CIF.

-The ICC has provided a very helpful illustration of Incoterms® that you can download here for free.
-It shows how in working down the list of trade terms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.
+The International Chamber of Commerce (ICC) has provided a very helpful illustration of Incoterms® Rules that you can download for free.
+It shows how in working down the list of terms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.

-Incoterms® consists of a total of 11 trade terms, which are divided into two groups.
+The Incoterms® Rules consist of 11 trade terms, which are divided into two groups.